 - You’re wearing bad shoes that are cheap, worn out, or don’t fit correctly

-Runners or athletes that run during workout can come down with plantar fasciitis.
+Runners or athletes who run during a workout can come down with plantar fasciitis.
 Ballet dancers, long-distance marathoners, and aerobic dance instructors and their students can get plantar fasciitis.
 Plantar fasciitis is also common in people aged 40 to 60 but youth athletes can even get it.
 Arthritis can even cause the plantar fascia to inflame.

 Plantar fasciitis can come on suddenly or over time and if you don’t have it looked at it can worsen and become chronic.
 Many people try to compensate for the pain of plantar fasciitis by changing how they walk.
 This can lead to back, hip, or knee problems.